00itamarts00/MERL-RAV_dataset/README.md

 ```

 ### Multiple Faces in a Single Image
-One image from the datasset could contain multiple faces.
-When that happens we used ```_1``` to index which of the faces in the image is being labeled.
+One image from the dataset can contain multiple faces.
+When that happens we use ```_1``` to index which of the faces in the image is being labeled.
 The image remains the same but the labels of two faces would be different.

 eg. ```merl_rav_labels/frontal/trainset/image20991_1.pts``` and  ```merl_rav_labels/frontal/trainset/image20991_2.pts``` are labels of two faces present in a single AFLW image ```image20991.jpg```.